 Try using some Elmer's Glow in the Dark Glue which you can get from any Officeworks, Kmart, Big W or Woolworths.
 Use around half the bottle of glue and mix with your glitter contents to create your very glow stick!
 Perfect for helping little ones who are afraid of the dark.
 Check out this one out by @grow.and.play.together

-@thewondersofplay made a beautiful calm down bottle with fresh flowers inside.
+Pop in a couple of fresh flowers inside.
 It's the perfect combination of nature play and sensory play!
 Check out this one from @thewondersofplay

 Do a treasure hunt around the garden for flowers, leaves and other little bits and pieces that they can add to the calm down bottle.
 It's perfect combination of nature and sensory play, and works especially well in Autumn and Spring!
 If you want to see our treasure hunt in action, click here

 Pop some water beads in your calm down bottle!
-Look at the brilliant colours in this one from @miles.and.noah and @grow.and.play.together.
+Look at the brilliant colours in these bottles from @beautifullittlesoulsblog, @miles.and.noah and @grow.and.play.together.
 If you are interested in ordering water marbles, our friends at Huckleberry Store sell them on their online store!

 Try using dry ingredients like rice, grain and sand.
 Add some fun toys and the kids will love watching them make their way through the bottle!
 See this fabulous calm down bottle creation from @miles.and.noah